Arrendale State Prison: History

 In 2004, the prison housed 1200 adult male inmates, mostly under the age of 25, in addition to 11 juveniles between the ages of 13 and 16.
 140 of the adult inmates between the ages of 17 and 20 were declared too vulnerable to be housed with the general population.

 The prison had come under scrutiny for failing to ensure the safety of its youth inmates.
 One inmate was strangled to death in February 2004.
-At the prison, juvenile inmates are kept separate from the adult population, but attend education classes together.
+At the prison, juvenile inmates are kept separate from the adult population but attend education classes together.

 As a result of the prison's troubles, the state of Georgia decided to make Arrendale a women's prison to improve its status as the second most violent prison in the state.

 Arrendale is also home to the United States' first all-female fire department and the state's first inmate fire department, thanks to the Georgia Department of Corrections' (GDC) Fire Services Division.
 The GDC operates many fire departments throughout the state, staffed solely by inmates, who are supervised by a POST-certified GDC employee who is also trained as a firefighter.
 The inmate firefighter program provides protection to the largely rural communities near the prisons, as well as to other locations in Georgia during emergencies.
 Inmates are carefully selected and are trained and certified in accordance with Georgia law and the Georgia Firefighter Standards and Training Council, as with any regular fire department.
 In 2007, inmate fire squads responded to the wildfires in South Georgia, in addition to the hundreds of other alarms they received statewide.

-The older original part of the prison was built in 1909 as a TB Hospital and operated till the mid-1950s when it was turned over to the Georgia Prison system.
+The older original part of the prison was built in 1911 as a tuberculosis sanitarium and operated till the mid-1950s when it was turned over to the Georgia Prison system.
 Specifically used as a prison for youthful offenders ages 18–25, the prison was known in the 1960s and 1970s when it had a high school rated football team and marching band.
 The football team was mostly undefeated until all local high schools refused to play them and lobbied the Georgia Department of Education to make them disband.
-At the same time Warden E. B. Caldwell made it mandatory that all inmates obtain a GED diploma and enroll in one of the on site Vocational Schools that were started under the administration of Warden Walter Matthews.
+At the same time, Warden E. B. Caldwell made it mandatory that all inmates obtain a GED diploma and enroll in one of the on-site Vocational Schools that were started under the administration of Warden Walter Matthews.

-The prison was named after Lee Arrendale, former Chairman of the Georgia Board of Corrections after he and his wife were killed in a plane crash.
+The prison was named after Lee Arrendale, former chairman of the Georgia Board of Corrections, after he and his wife were killed in a plane crash.